May I Be Happy reveals the significance of mindfulness practice in transforming the lives of young people.

 Covering varying approaches to mindfulness by a range of San Francisco Bay Area programs, May I Be Happy reminds us of children's natural capacity for wellbeing, resilience and happiness.

-About the event Through thought-provoking events that inspire action, and using the power of film to illuminate the issues of our time, Suburban Sandcastles is a movement for people seeking to live with their minds opened by wonder, not closed by belief.
+Through thought-provoking events that inspire action, and using the power of film to illuminate the issues of our time, Suburban Sandcastles is a movement for people seeking to live with their minds opened by wonder, not closed by belief.
 Join us at The Potato Shed in Drysdale for a nourishing meal and wholefood snacks available for purchase before the film.
 Connect with our community and explore what's on offer from our wellness and lifestyle exhibitors.